Compassion Over Killing Mission and History

-With you at our side this past year, we released an undercover video that prompted the USDA to shut down a California slaughter plant.
+With you at our side in 2012, we released an undercover video that prompted the USDA to shut down a California slaughter plant.
 We’re persuading major companies, like Subway, that vegan eating is the new business as usual.
 We permanently closed the doors of a chicken and duck hatchery.
 And so much more.
 Together, we’re making incredible strides, and we’re thrilled to share our year in review video and more highlights below.

 From uncovering the dairy industry’s cruel $9.5 billion price-fixing scheme that involved killing 500,000 young cows to successfully persuading Quorn to offer its first vegan option, 2011 was an active year for Compassion Over Killing.
 We also opened up a new office in Los Angeles, and continue to expand our staff, volunteer base, and campaigns to protect farmed animals.